 - The best way to slow aging is to stay active and fit.
 Studies show that people who exercise regularly throughout their lives have the muscle mass, cholesterol levels, and immune system function of much younger people.

 - Choose whole foods.
-Studies show that eating whole foods boosts the body’s supply of nutrients to help keep our cells healthy, minimize inflammation, and lower our risk of chronic diseases associated with age.
+Studies show eating whole foods boosts the body’s supply of nutrients to help keep cells healthy, minimize inflammation, and lower risk of chronic diseases associated with age.
 Eating whole foods can also health us maintain brain health.

 - Eat more plants.
 A diet that emphasizes fruits, vegetables, and whole grains— supports healthy aging by providing important nutrients to our brains and bodies.
 The Mediterranean diet is a good example of a plant-based diet.